 In 1970 Merriman opened his first Karate dojo in Connecticut.
 He named the dojo “Karate International“.
 Some of his Judo friends had asked if he could teach them Karate.
 Within the first few weeks of opening the dojo, 50-60 students had signed up.
 Merriman started teaching classes twice a week.

 Merriman was a successful tournament competitor.
-In 1974 Official Karate Magazine named as one of the “Top Ten Competitors in the USA“.
+In 1974 Official Karate Magazine he was named as one of the “Top Ten Competitors in the USA“.

 After his competitive career was over, Merriman made the transition to becoming a tournament judge and referee.
 By 1977 he was the Chief Referee at the WUKO World Championships, held in Tokyo, Japan.
 That same year he was appointed to the 1st WUKO Referees Council.